-Based on the preceding findings, the Transportation Planning Section concludes that adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Prince George's County Code if the application is approved.
+Based on the preceding findings, adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Prince George's County Code.

-7. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed this subdivision plan for adequacy of school facilities based on the original submittal for 15 lots in accordance with Section 24-122.02 of the Subdivision Regulations and CB-30-2003 and CR-23-2003 and concluded the following.
+9. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed this subdivision plan for adequacy of school facilities based on the original submittal for 15 lots in accordance with Section 24-122.02 of the Subdivision Regulations and CB-30-2003 and CR-23-2003 and concluded the following.